 Yup, that’s it!
 Sounds boring?
 Good, read a book!

 Any quibbles to nibble on?

 Yeah, that asshat kettle is the bane of my existence and can die in a fire.

 Last thoughts of the Fauzi Azar review (The Abraham Hostel in Nazareth)

 It’s an extremely wonderful alternative to the vibe of the other Abraham Hostels.
-I understand that I’m a bit of an oddball (understatement of the year) and I seek a different vibe to many travellers.
-A lotta backpackers want those pub crawls and nightly events and that’s cool but, well, this is my review and Fauzi Azar was my favourite Abraham Hostel so poops to you!
+I understand that I’m a bit of an oddball (understatement of the year) and I seek a different vibe from many travellers.
+A lotta backpackers want pub crawls and nightly events and that’s cool but, well, this is my review and Fauzi Azar was my favourite Abraham Hostel so poops to you!

 If you’re like me and like chill places with fewer things to do and tourists around, Fauzi Azar (and Nazareth) is a win.
 If you’re heading north, it’s worth the stopover.
 Otherwise, the hostel in Tel Aviv has got the mega-hostel goodness and absolute buckets of it too.

 A Few Last Factors I Want to Cover About Abraham Hostels